Jerrold Brandell

 Brandell, who was appointed Distinguished Professor in 2008 by action of the WSU Board of Governors, taught full-time at Wayne State from 1992 – 2020.
 He previously held several administrative appointments within the School of Social Work, including interim Dean, Associate Dean for Faculty Affairs, and interim Associate Dean for Academic Affairs.
 Previously, he held faculty appointments at Boston University and Michigan State University, and has been a visiting professor at the Zurich University of Applied Sciences (Zurich, Switzerland), Lund University School of Social Work (Lund, Sweden), The University of Canterbury, (Christchurch, New Zealand), and National Taipei University (Taipei, Taiwan).
 He has led workshops and lectured widely on clinical topics in the United States, as well as in England, Scotland, Greece, Crete, Spain, Sweden, China, France, Israel, Switzerland, Taiwan, and New Zealand.
 Brandell has regularly taught in the Professional Development Program at The University of Chicago, School of Social Service Administration, as well as in the postgraduate training course at the Michigan Council on Psychoanalysis and Psychotherapy, where he served as president from 2021-22.
 In 2002, he received the Wayne State University Distinguished Faculty Fellowship Award, and in 2011, the School of Social Work Award for Outstanding Teaching.
 He was a past recipient of The University of Chicago’s Edith Abbott Doctoral Teaching Fellowship.
 In 2017, he was presented with the first-ever Selma Fraiberg Award for his contributions to the field of child and adolescent psychoanalysis at the 15th National Conference of the American Association for Psychoanalysis in Clinical Social Work, and, also in 2017, received the Edith Abbott Award for Lifetime Achievement from the University of Chicago's School of Social Service Administration.

-In 2023, Cognella will release a significantly revised and expanded second edition of his text, Essentials of Clinical Social Work, which features 21 chapters by leading social work scholars and researchers in clinical practice.
-Brandell is the (Founding) Editor-in-Chief of Psychoanalytic Social Work (now in its 30th year of publication).
-In 2001, he was recognized as a distinguished practitioner by the National Academies of Practice.
-Brandell is a recent recipient of the Fulbright Foundation’s Specialist Award.
+Brandell is the (Founding) Editor-in-Chief of Psychoanalytic Social Work (now in its 31st year of publication).
+Since 2001, he has been recognized as a distinguished practitioner by the National Academies of Practice.

 Brandell balances his academic and clinical interests with a life-long passion for musical performance.
 A former student of Oliver Nelson and Joe Daley, he periodically plays alto, tenor and soprano saxophones with a big jazz band in the Ann Arbor area, and has also led his own small jazz group.